Network traffic modeler API written in Python 3

 - The Performance Model will have better performance (measured in time to converge) than the FlexModel.
-This is because the FlexModel has additional checks to account for potential multiple Circuits between Nodes and other topology features.
+This is because the FlexModel has additional checks to account for potential multiple Circuits between Nodes and other topology features such as IGP shortcuts.

 The legacy Model and Parallel_Link_Model should still work as they have been made subclasses of the PerformanceModel and FlexModel classes, respectively.

 The PerformanceModel class is good to use for the following topology criteria:

 - There is only one link (Circuit) between each layer 3 Node